nats-io/nats-architecture-and-design/adr/ADR-44.md

  * start reporting the metadata
  * soft unmarshalling failures with an option to enable fatal failures

-For future versions we can round the feature set out with the offline features and more.  q
+For future versions we can round the feature set out with the offline features and more.

+# When to increment API Level

+Generally when adding any new feature/field to the `StreamConfig` or `ConsumerConfig`.
+Especially when the field was set by a user and the asset should be loaded in offline mode when the feature is not supported by the server.

+If a new feature is added, the API level only needs to be incremented if another feature planned for the same release didn't already increment the API level.
+Meaning if multiple new features are added within the same release cycle, the API level only needs to be incremented once and not for every new feature.